How your income affects your child support

 If you have special circumstances, you may be able to apply for a change of assessment.

-• either parent’s financial resources, income and property aren’t being reflected in the assessment
+• the financial resources, income and property of either parent aren’t being reflected in the assessment

-• either parent’s earning capacity is greater than what’s reflected in the assessment.
+• the earning capacity of either parent is greater than what’s reflected in the assessment.

-This can include income and financial resources that are not part of the adjusted taxable income in the child support formula.
+This can include income and financial resources that aren’t part of the adjusted taxable income in the child support formula.

 If you earn extra income after you separate